Haskar/Star-Citizen-Controller/README.md

 wget https://github.com/Haskar/Star_Citizen_Controller/blob/73856a0640aa27e27cd1c83eb386a9308fdb30a8/Raspberry%20Pi/controller/controller.py
 sudo chmod +x controller.py
 ```
 then change to the image folder and copy the desired color scheme of KorneliusVonTastik icons to it.
 There should be just files in that folder.
 No subfolders.
+I also made some images myself using KorneliusVonTastik's images.

 ##### Autostart Python Script